Computer Security Tips

 Telephone Scam

-Well, these aren't so recent any more, but they're still interesting.
-These are source code to incidents that have affected people around the world:
+Although these are no longer current issues, they're still interesting.
+These contain source code to incidents that affected people around the world:

 I LOVE YOU